Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

-Repair transforms are transforms used to change the buggy code into correct code, and are at the heart of many repair techniques \cite{Kim13, ase2017, Gensis}.
-The repair transforms used by these repair techniques are not at the level of AST node and are tried in a fixed order during repair.
-Our approach instead is able to predict the needed repair transforms at the granularity of AST node.
-To achieve this, we first give the definitions of repair transforms on AST nodes.
-Our definitions are on top of the 4 basic tree edit operations: ADD, DEL, MOV, and UPD.
+Using 16 repair transforms as an example, we show how code transforms are attached to AST nodes in this section.
+Repair transforms are transforms used to change the buggy code into correct code, and are at the heart of many program repair techniques \cite{Kim13, Elixir, Gensis}.
+The repair transforms used by these existing repair techniques are not at the level of AST node and are in general tried in a fixed order during repair.
+Our approach instead is able to account the specific characteristics of a certain bug and predict the needed repair transforms at the level of AST node. {The 16 defined repair transforms cover the typical repair actions for the five most common repair patterns \cite{bugpattern,madeiral2018towards}, including change of $\tt{IF}$ condition expression, method call with different actual parameter values, method call with different number of parameters or different types of parameters, change of assignment expression, and addition of $\tt{IF}$ precondition check.
+Note that our approach itself is not bound to the 16 defined repair transforms, and conceptually it works for any repair transform that would be automatically extracted and attached to AST nodes.
+Our definition targets object-oriented languages, but can be extended to other languages as well. }

-We now give detailed definitions for 16 repair transforms, which cover some of the most widely used transforms for repairing bugs.
-Our definition targets Java language and uses Eclipse JDT style AST, but can be extended to other languages and other AST implementations.
-We first give some notations and basic definitions for facilitating the definition of repair transforms.